sunrick/eld/README.md

 ### Custom Authenticators

-FireAuth is designed to use a default authenticator but you can also create your own authenticator and use it as a new default or build it anywhere.
+You can create your own authenticator and use it as a new default or build it anywhere.

 Custom authenticators will still use FireAuth defaults for caching.